 Asthma - what to ask your doctor - childWhat to ask your doctor about asthma - child

 Asthma is a problem with the airways that bring oxygen to your lungs.
-A person with asthma may not feel symptoms all the time.
-But when an asthma attack happens, it becomes hard for air to pass through your airways.
-The symptoms are coughing, wheezing, chest tightness, or shortness of breath.
+A child with asthma may not feel symptoms all the time.
+But when an asthma attack happens, it becomes hard for air to pass through the airways.
+The symptoms are:

-Below are some questions you may want to ask your doctor or nurse to help you take care of your child's asthma.
+Below are some questions you may want to ask your health care provider to help you take care of your child's asthma.

 Is my child taking asthma medicines the right way?

-- What drugs should my child take every day (called controller drugs)?
+- What medicines should my child take every day (called controller drugs)?
 What should I do if my child misses a day?

-- Which drugs should my child take when he or she is short of breath (called rescue drugs)?
-Is it okay to use these rescue drugs every day?
+- Which medicines should my child take when they are short of breath (called rescue drugs)?
+Is it OK to use these rescue drugs every day?

 - What are the side effects of these medicines?
 For what side effects should I call the doctor?